vishalchovatiya/CPP_Templates/Understanding smart pointers in C++.md

 - This is not the exact implementation of `std::unique_ptr` as there is deleter, implicit cast to bool & other security features are included in an actual implementation, but this gives you a bigger picture of how `std::unique_ptr` is implemented.

 ### `std::shared_ptr`
 - In some cases, we have a requirement where a single resource is represented by multiple pointers.
-We can not accomplish this by std:unique_ptr.
+We can not accomplish this by `std::unique_ptr`.
 To accomplish this, we can add a new variable to our smart pointer class which keeps track of reference count at the real time, and when the reference count goes to zero which means nobody is using that resource, we will deallocate that resource.
-- Unlike std::unique_ptr, which is designed to singly own and manage a resource, `std::shared_ptr` is meant to solve the case where you need multiple smart pointers co-owning a resource.
+- Unlike `std::unique_ptr`, which is designed to singly own and manage a resource, `std::shared_ptr` is meant to solve the case where you need multiple smart pointers co-owning a resource.
 ```c++
 template<class T>
 class smart_ptr